SamanthaaYee/dice_challenge/README.md

-just a silly little game
+a simple dice game made with JS, HTML & CSS